-This guideline for appointment, promotion, and tenure is intended for use where librarians have faculty status.
-It is intended for application within the context of two ACRL policy statements on faculty status for academic librarians, as well as related statements issued by the American Association of University Professors.

-The objective of this guideline is to propose criteria and procedures for appointment, promotion in academic rank, and tenure (continuous appointment) for use in academic libraries.
-Using these criteria and procedures will ensure that the library faculty (and, therefore, library services) will be of the highest quality possible.
+A guideline for the appointment, promotion and tenure of academic librarians by the ACRL Committee on the Status of Academic Librarians his Guideline for Appointment, Promotion, and Tenure is intended for use where librarians have faculty status.
+It is intended for application within the context of two ACRL policy statements on faculty status for academic librarians,1 as well as related statements issued by the American Association of University Professors.2 The objective of this guideline is to propose criteria and procedures for appointment, promotion in academic rank, and tenure (continuous appointment) for use in academic libraries.
+Using these criteria and procedures will ensure that the library faculty and, therefore, library services will be of the highest quality possible.
 These criteria are intended to be minimal only.
 These procedures may need to be adjusted in minor detail to conform with existing institutional procedures for other faculty.
 Any contractual procedures must be observed.